narges22/cook-app-javascript/README.md

 # front-end-test-4h1B

+Greetings!

 # How to run backend

-in ther server folder
+In ther server folder

 - run `node server.js`

-the rest of the document is in the client/README.md
+The rest of the document is in the client/README.md